In MySQL, you can delete data just as easily as you can query it or update it.

 You can delete all records in a table quite easily.
 Actually, it's easier to delete all records than to delete one specific record.

-As you can imagine, it pays to be very careful when using the DELETE statement.
+statement.
 This is where Safe Updates mode can help (as we covered when updating our data).

 As it turns out, I was only able to run the above statement after disabling Safe Updates mode.
 So, before I ran that statement, I ran the following command: